This post may contain affiliate links, please see our privacy policy + disclosures for details.

 - Don’t press the crumbs down!
 It will push out the air and prevent the cake from rising.

-More Coffee Cake Recipes to Browse!
+More Coffee Cake Recipes You’ll Love

-Copycat Entenmann’s Crumb Coffee Cake (Classic New York Recipe)
+Copycat Entenmann’s Crumb Coffee Cake Recipe

 Equipment